kjar0/516X-Final/README.md

 ## Data Analysis

 This section will provide a general outline of the approach taken to perform data analysis.
 The exact code utilized is located here ** link file ** A project workflow is included at the conclusion of this section.
-The data analysis question was: how similar are the keywords of job postings to the keywords of course competencies?
+The data analysis question is: how similar are the keywords of job postings to the keywords of course competencies?

 #### Collect Information

 To answer this research question, I received ABE competencies as well as graduating student survey answers from 2016-2021 from the department.
 From the survey answers, I retrieved the common job titles that ABE students have as well as the most popular employers.
 The top 5 job titles upon graduation that at least 3 people reported were:

-> Design Engineer
+> - Design Engineer
-> Project Engineer
+> - Project Engineer
-> Production Engineer
+> - Production Engineer
-> Agricultural Engineer
+> - Agricultural Engineer
-> Manufacturing Engineer
+> - Manufacturing Engineer

 These 5 job titles are good search terms to utilize because they represent all majors -- each option could work under 2+ of these titles.
 I used the common job titles as the search terms that would be input to indeed.com.